So you just received your BSF egg jar! And now you're wondering what to do next. Here are some steps I did, even when I didn't have everything ready.

 The first thing I did, honestly... was take some photos :) Really excited for its arrival.
 From that time on, I didn't open the lid just yet.
 And just like every person who's been on a long trip with bumps and bounces, I let it sit there and rest.
 This is partly, as you could say, to let it adapt to the new environment a bit.

 Looking closely, very closely at the jar I could see those tiny movements and also in tiny piles.
-Truly fascinating like a tiny wonder.
+Truly fascinating like a little wonder in a box.
 My larvae have hatched at the time of arrival.
 And luckily for me, it seemed there was no egg clumping or rotting during the shipping process.
+So that's a good point.

 There were some crawling on the side of the jar but most of them gathered at the bottom.
 I guess this is where it's darkest and has the most foods.